oNuRix/Dell-Precision-5540/README.md

 ## Current Status

 - **Fingerprint sensor is not working (never will work)**
-- Everything else works well except Airdrop, right mouse click. on Monterey
+- Everything else works well except Airdrop, right mouse click on Monterey.
+- Headsphone mic doesn't work.
 - Wifi , Bluetooth issue on Ventura.
-- Fix (if can't turn on) for bluetooth: sudo pkill bluetoothd , for wifi: sudo pkill wifi.
+- Fix (if can't turn on) for bluetooth: sudo pkill bluetoothd , for wifi: sudo pkill wifi
-- Ensure to edit the **config.plist** and add valid  **PlatformInfo Generic** and **SMBIOS** values
+- Ensure to edit the **config.plist** and add valid  **PlatformInfo Generic** and **SMBIOS** values.
 - Find your's screen IODisplayedid in ioreg and add AAPL00,override-no-connect in deviceProperties.

 ## Triple Boot with refind